sigsum/ansible/docs/rst/docsite/example_sigsum.rst

     # Needs to be exposed over a valid TLS connection
     sigsum_external_endpoint: "127.0.0.1:14784"

-To fetch the *sigsum_secondary_pubkey* value, look at the deployment of the secondary node as the role will print the created public key at the end of the role setup.

 After setup re-run the role on the node to deploy with the recently included secondary configuration values.